ibcl-anon/ibcl/README.md

 ```
 python visualize_results_w_baselines.py --task_name=<ca valid task name> --data_dir=<your proc data dir> --alpha=<the same alpha in step 4> --discard_threshold=<the same discard threshold in step 4>
 ```

+Notice we have several code scripts for visualizing other results such as buffer growth and ablation study results.
+These have not yet equipped with a command line interface, and will be updated later.